GautamSMok/SimpleAssertThat/README.md

 Passed

 ### Assert.That assertive operators:
-1. True,
+1. Is.True,
-2. False,
+2. Is.False,
-3. Same,
+3. Is.SameAs,
-4. NotSame,
+4. Is.NotSameAs,
-5. EqualTo,
+5. Is.EqualTo,
-6. NotEqualTo,
+6. Is.NotEqualTo,
-7. Null,
+7. Is.Null,
-8. NotNull
+8. Is.NotNull
-9. Exception
+9. Does.HaveAny
-10. NoException
-11. Does.
-Return
-12. Does.NotRetun
+10.Does.NoHaveAll
+11.Does.Return
+12.Does.NotRetun
+13.Does.Contain,
+14.Is.Numeric,
+15.Is.ValueType
+16.Is.Array
+17.Is.Generic
+18.Does.RegexMatch
+19.Does.NoRegexMatch
+.
+.
+.
+49. Throws.Exception
+50. Throws.NoException

 ##### Note: More documenation will be added.